Wed Jun 22 2022

-On Wednesday June 8th I attended a Vancouver, BC meetup, a curated open forum, on the use cases of NFT’s beyond influencer marketing.
-Kris Constable (@cqwww) has a remarkable background in cryptocurrency, crypto exchange, cybersecurity, and the privacy space.
+On Wednesday June 8th, 2022, a meetup in Vancouver, BC.
+It was a curated open forum on the use cases of NFT’s beyond influencer marketing.
+The keynote speaker, Kris Constable (@cqwww), has a remarkable background in cryptocurrency, crypto exchange, cybersecurity, and the privacy space.
 Some of his work includes:

 Meeting the people behind these initiatives and seeing what makes them tick, where their interests lie, the do’s/dont’s and and some of the pain points is a much faster way to get a leg up on this stuff than reading endless streams of software documentation.